contactandyc/another-c-library/7_allocator.md

 #endif
 ```

-Before understanding the implementation, let's see how this get's used by other objects and code.
-The stla_timer.h/c will change in the following way.
+Before understanding the implementation, let's see how other objects and code use this.
+The stla_timer.h/c will change in the following way:

 Include stla_common.h